dark logo watermark

 Your trip fare includes all transportation, guiding, meals and activities (except any optional activities).
 Most people like to bring a little extra to cover a round of drinks at the pub, take home some souvenirs, book a tour and eat out on their free day, and tip our guides if they've had a great time.

 Usually the easiest thing to do is use your credit or debit card to withdraw money directly from your home account, in local currency.
-There are plenty of ATM's and banks in larger towns in Peru (Cuzco and Lima), and ATM's will accept all major credit cards and many debit cards.
+There are plenty of ATM's and banks in larger towns in Peru (Cusco and Lima), and ATM's will accept all major credit cards and many debit cards.
 Cash advances are the most convenient way to get cash.

 Will the altitude affect me in Peru?